XiaoyiHan6/SimpleTransferLearning-Pytorch-master/README.md

 You should create your own **D:\data\CIFAR10** or **D:\data\pet**(dataset), **checkpoint**(model save), **log**, and **tenshorboard**(loss visualization) file package.

+**pet** is my own designed dataset, if you need it, and you can contact me by CSDN or Zhihu. there are two categories of this dataset.
+One is cat, and the other is dog.

 ## The file structure of the project

 ```